Chronic Myelogenous Leukemia Treatment (Professional) (cont.)

 Relapsing Chronic Myelogenous Leukemia

-Overt failure is defined as a loss of hematologic remission or progression to accelerated phase or blast crisis phase as previously defined.
+Overt failure is defined as a loss of hematologic remission or progression to accelerated-phase or blast-crisis phase chronic myelogenous leukemia (CML) as previously defined.
 Although presumed to represent relapsing disease, a rising quantitative reverse transcriptase–polymerase chain reaction signal is a controversial finding.
 Prospective studies comparing resumption of therapy versus continued observation have not been performed.
 Similarly, there has been no prospective validation for failure to achieve certain benchmarks during initial therapy.
-For initial use of imatinib mesylate, the designation of relative failure has been proposed for lack of complete hematologic remission by 3 months, no cytogenetic response by 6 months, or no major cytogenetic response by 12 months.[1,2]
+For initial use of imatinib mesylate, the designation of relative failure has been proposed for lack of complete hematologic remission by 3 months, no cytogenetic response by 6 months, or no major cytogenetic response by 12 months.[1,2] Nilotinib and dasatinib induce such high rates of complete cytogenetic responses (93% of 155 patients in one series) and major molecular responses (87%) within several months that new benchmarks are required for responsiveness.
+These investigators propose that a complete cytogenetic response by 3 months should define an optimal response.

-Mutations in the tyrosine kinase domain can confer resistance to imatinib mesylate; alternative inhibitors such as dasatinib or nilotinib, higher doses of imatinib mesylate, and allogeneic stem cell transplantation (SCT) have been studied in this setting, as demonstrated in the UCLA-0501047-01 trial, for example.[3,4,5,6,7,8,9,10,11,12,13] Clinical trial participation should help establish the optimal sequence of these options.
-Information about ongoing clinical trials is available from the NCI Web site.
+In case of treatment failure or suboptimal response, patients should undergo BCR/ABL kinase domain mutation analysis to help guide therapy with the newer tyrosine kinase inhibitors or with allogeneic transplantation.[4,5] Mutations in the tyrosine kinase domain can confer resistance to imatinib mesylate; alternative inhibitors such as dasatinib, nilotinib, or bosutinib, higher doses of imatinib mesylate, and allogeneic stem cell transplantation (SCT) have been studied in this setting.[6,7,8,9,10,11,12,13,14,15,16,17,18] Clinical trial participation should help establish the optimal sequence of these options.

 Current Clinical Trials